jbottiger2367/jbottiger2367/README.md

 - 👋 Hi, I’m @jbottiger2367
-- 👀 I’m interested in Python scripting and MATLAB coding /data analysis
+- 👀 I’m interested in Python scripting and MATLAB coding/data analysis
 - 🌱 I’m currently learning MATLAB, Python and other tech tools
 - 💞️ I’m looking to collaborate on Cybersecurity experiments and projects
 - 📫 How to reach me:  email = jbottiger2367@gmail.com